petersenpeter/CellExplorer/docs/interface/capabilities.md

 ### Export figures
 Figures can be exported using the GUI, either the main CellExplorer window or through cell selection actions dialog.
 For more information please see the [figure export tutorial]({{"/tutorials/export-figure/"|absolute_url}}).

-### Export summary figure
+### Export supplementary figure
-A summary/supplementary figure can be created for publications as shown below (no further edits required).
-From the menu select `View` -> `Generate supplementary figure`.
+A supplementary figure can be created for publications as shown below.
+From the menu select `File` -> `Generate supplementary figure`.
+The figure is customizable, allowing you to select the metric to show in each scatter and histogram plot.
 ![raincloud cell types](https://buzsakilab.com/wp/wp-content/uploads/2020/05/UnitsSummaryLowRess.png){: .mt-4}

 ### Work in batch-mode while handling metrics on a single session level